iATSPayments/com.iatspayments.civicrm/README.md

 2. Your PHP needs to include the SOAP extension (php.net/manual/en/soap.setup.php).

-3. NOTE: to ensure all different types of transactions are working across all CiviCRM pathways [our test matrix includes 20 type of transactions at the moment] - a small patch to CiviCRM core is required.
+3. NOTE: to ensure all different types of transactions are working across all CiviCRM pathways [our test matrix includes 21 type of transactions at the moment] - a small patch to CiviCRM core is required.
 You can find iATS_4.4.10.diff and iATS_4.5.4.diff in the repository.
 If you use another version of CiviCRM you may have to adjust the line numbers in these patches.
 The patches have been submitted to be included into CiviCRM Core - but until they are you need to include these yourself.

 4. You must have an iATS Payments Account - and have configured it to accept payment though WebServices.
 For details please see the Documentation Wiki: https://github.com/iATSPayments/com.iatspayments.civicrm/wiki/Documentation

 Installation
 ------------

-This extension follows the standard installation method - if you've got the right CiviCRM version and you've set up your extensions directory, it'll appear in the Manage Extensions list as 'iATS Payments (com.iatspayments.civicrm)'.
+This extension follows the standard installation method - if you've got a supported CiviCRM version and you've set up your extensions directory, it'll appear in the Manage Extensions list as 'iATS Payments (com.iatspayments.civicrm)'.
 Hit Install.

 If you need help with installing extensions, try: https://wiki.civicrm.org/confluence/display/CRMDOC/Extensions - If you want to try out a particular version directly from github, you probably already know how to do that.